 Camera Model | Drone camera model used in processing. |

-Project Area | Size of the project area used in processing. |
+Coverage Area | Size of the project area used in processing.
+The units are in hectares or acres. |

-Ground Resolution (unit/pixel) | Average ground resolution for all images in the image collection.
-The units are listed in the field heading and can be feet or meters. |
+Mean Ground Sampling Distance | Average ground sampling distance for all images in the image collection.
+The units are listed in meters or feet. |

 Processing Time | Total time elapsed to process the project. |

-The Adjust Images section provides a synopsis of the settings used for the block adjustment process and the quality of the adjustment.
+The Quality Checks section provides a synopsis of the settings used for the block adjustment process and the quality of the adjustment.
+The fields in the Quality Checks table are described below:

 Field name | Description |